wso2-attic/product-mb/README.txt

 5. To compile and run the sample clients, an Ant version is required.
 Ant 1.7.0 version is recommended
-6. To build WSO2 MB from the Source distribution, it is necessary that you have JDK 7  and Maven 3.0.4 or later
+6. To build WSO2 MB from the Source distribution, it is necessary that you have JDK 7  or higher and Maven 3.0.4 or later

 For more details see